In This Article

 Real-Time Compliance Monitoring

 Instead of finding compliance failures during quarterly audits, monitoring tools watch origination systems continuously.
 If a system skips a mandatory income verification step, the alert fires immediately.
 If a Loan Estimate deadline approaches without delivery, the team gets notified before the deadline passes.
 This catches problems in hours instead of months.
-ABT's Guardian monitoring layer extends this principle to the M365 tenant itself, watching for compliance drift in the security and data governance policies that protect borrower information.
+ABT's M365 Guardian monitoring layer extends this principle to the Microsoft 365 tenant itself, watching for compliance drift in the Conditional Access, Defender, and Microsoft Purview policies that protect borrower information.

 System Integration and Data Flow

 Borrower data should enter the system once and flow through every step automatically.
 MSPs connect the LOS, CRM, credit bureaus, appraisal management companies, and compliance tools through APIs and middleware.
 This eliminates the data re-entry errors that cause fee mismatches between Loan Estimates and Closing Disclosures.
-When the entire stack runs on Microsoft 365, those integrations benefit from single sign-on, unified DLP policies, and consistent audit trails through Purview.
+When the entire stack runs on Microsoft 365, those integrations benefit from single sign-on through Microsoft Entra ID, unified data loss prevention through Microsoft Purview, and consistent audit trails written to Purview Audit Premium.

 Standardized Decision Logic